Not Every Time and Frequency Need to Be Forgotten in Diffusion Unlearning

 We illustrate some details through a toy example.
 For \Figref{fig:toy_exp}, we construct a multi-layer perceptron diffusion model trained with the DDPM objective \citep{ho2020denoising}.
 The model is trained until convergence.
 After training, we delete the forget samples ($\times$) using gradient ascent, while applying gradient descent to certain retain data points (◆).

 Except for \Figref{fig:toy_exp}, all experiments in Section 3 are conducted on the CelebHQ dataset used in the main table \ref{tab:main}.
 We now provide additional results.
-In \Figref{fig:similarity_ratio_analysis}, we utilize the DINOv3 embedding \citep{simeoni2025dinov3} to calculate the similarity between data samples.
-We also measured in pixel-wise similarity in \Figref{fig:pixel}, where we failed to observe similar patterns at the embedding level.
+In \Figref{fig:distribution_time}, we utilize the DINOv3 embedding \citep{simeoni2025dinov3} to calculate the similarity between data samples.
+We also measured in pixel-wise similarity in \Figref{fig:pixel}, where we failed to observe similar patterns.
 The nearest images of individual data samples are in \Figref{fig:app_nn}.
-Individual gradient norms of \Figref{fig:gradient_norms} are in \Figref{fig:gradient_norms_supp}.
+Individual gradient norms are in \Figref{fig:gradient_norms_supp}.
 Finally, we report the remaining results of \Figref{fig:psa} in Figures \ref{fig:psa2} and \ref{fig:psa3}.
-Furthermore, we clarify that Figures \ref{fig:symmetric} and \ref{fig:distribution_all} are slight modifications of figures from \citep{raya2023spontaneous} and \citep{georgiev2023journey}, respectively, which we adjusted to align their time steps with our analysis.